 Also Avoid

-- Rubbing alcohol on gums
+- Rubbing alcohol, whiskey or any spirit on gums

 - Aspirin or adult pain medications

-- Tying anything around baby’s neck
+- Tying anything around baby’s neck (amber/black-thread necklaces included)

 - Leaving baby unsupervised with teethers